Walking Expectations: An average of three miles per day, occasionally encountering uneven surfaces and steps.

 DAY 3 - DENMARK . .
 Copenhagen.

-DAY 7 - NORWAY . .
+DAY 8 - NORWAY . .
 Oslo.
 A local city guide will accompany you and provide insight into Oslo’s scenic waterfront, fjord-influenced landscape, and Norwegian culture.
 A visit to the Vigeland Sculpture Park will be included in your orientation tour of Oslo.
 You’ll also see landmarks such as the Parliament building, Royal Palace, and Oslo City Hall – venue for the Nobel Peace Prize ceremony.
 The rest of the day is yours to enjoy all that Oslo has to offer.
-Aker Brygge, the revitalized waterfront district is a perfect place to explore and enjoy an independent lunch.
-For the afternoon, spend your leisure time by visiting the Akershus Fortress, or stroll through the Munch Museum.
-Another choice this afternoon is the optional Bygdoy Peninsula excursion including the Kon-Tiki and Viking Ship Museum.
+Aker Brygge, the revitalized waterfront district, is a perfect place to explore and enjoy an independent lunch.
+This afternoon, you might wish to spend your leisure time visiting the Akershus Fortress or strolling through the Munch Museum.
+Another choice is the optional Bygdoy Peninsula excursion including the Kon-Tiki and Viking Ship Museum.
 Dinner is independent this evening, providing the opportunity to experience Oslo’s rich culinary culture.
 (Breakfast)

-DAY 8 - SWEDEN . .
+DAY 9 - SWEDEN . .
 Stockholm.
 Today is a full day of travel from Oslo to Stockholm.
 Take in the beautiful scenery as you pass by rich farmlands, pine forests, small towns and pristine lakes.
 Make a stop in one of the small towns for an independent lunch.
-If you would like to experience the Scandinavian high-speed train from Oslo to Stockholm and visit the Vasa Museum in the afternoon, book the optional Rail and Vasa Museum excursion (Note: This excursion must be reserved prior to and paid with your final tour payment).
 Dinner will be served after check-in at your Stockholm area hotel.
 (Breakfast, Dinner)

-DAY 14 - LATVIA . .
+DAY 15 - LATVIA . .
 Riga.
 Riga is the largest of the three Baltic capitals and boasts a skyline of Gothic spires mingled with one of the world’s richest collections of Art Nouveau architecture.
-A local guide will point out some of the highlights of Riga including the Riga Castle, St Peter’s Church and Dome Cathedral.
-Following the city tour, wind your way through the enormous Central Market offering savory sausage, cheese and black bread, smoked fish and other local favorites.
-Picnic in one of Riga’s lovely parks, or enjoy a hearty meal at a friendly bistro.
+A local guide will point out some of the highlights of Riga including the Riga Castle, St. Peter’s Church and Dome Cathedral.
+Following the city tour, the remainder of the day is at your leisure.
+For lunch, wind your way through the enormous Central Market offering savory sausage, cheese and black bread, smoked fish and other local favorites, or enjoy a hearty meal at a friendly bistro.
 You may wish to try the mysterious Riga Black Balsam, a traditional Latvian herbal liqueur made with many different natural ingredients mixed in pure vodka.
-Continue exploring Riga this afternoon or join the optional Ethnographic Open Air Museum excursion.
-Return to your hotel for dinner.
-(Breakfast, Dinner)
+Riga's Old Town is in easy walking distance and is a perfect place to soak up the local sites and flavors.
+(Breakfast)

-DAY 15 - LITHUANIA . .
+DAY 16 - LITHUANIA . .
 Vilnius.
 Your mid-day destination today is Lithuania’s capital city of Vilnius.
-The Old Town of Vilnius bustles with fairy tale charm and offers quaint cafés, restaurants, boutiques, and flower vendors.
-You will have time to wander through the well preserved center amidst Gothic, Rrenaissance, Baroque and Neoclassical architecture.
-After an independent lunch, a local guide will add valuable insight into the city’s history and culture.
-The tour will end with an exciting visit to the top of the Vilnius TV tower, providing spectacular views of the Lithuanian capital and the surrounding countryside.
-Transfer to your hotel this evening for a "Farewell Dinner" with your fellow tour companions.
+The Old Town of Vilnius bustles with fairy tale charm and offers quaint cafés and restaurants, perfect for an independent lunch.
+Begin your afternoon with a guided walking tour with a local guide who will provide valuable insight into the city’s history and culture amidst Gothic, Renaissance, Baroque and Neoclassical architecture.
+Following the city tour, take some additional time to enjoy the boutiques and flower vendors before transferring to this evening's hotel for a “Farewell Dinner” with your fellow tour participants.
 (Breakfast, Dinner)